When I was a kid, Friday was B & C Pizza night at our house.

 - Your Story- Create a human connection with your customers by sharing your personal story.
 People prefer to support other people over businesses.

 - Responsive Menus- Hard-to-read menus are frustrating – and this describes many online menus.
-Invest in professional menu design that can be implemented on your website.
+Invest in professional restaurant menu design that can be implemented on your website.

 - Links to Social Media/Mobile Apps- Increase traffic to your social media and downloads of your business’s app by highlighting them on your website.